 Instructions

-2. Prepare Vegetables: In a skillet over medium-high heat, melt the unsalted butter.
-Add the chopped celery and diced yellow onion, sautéing them for 10–12 minutes until they become fragrant and tender, releasing their natural sweetness and aroma.
+- Prepare Vegetables: In a skillet over medium-high heat, melt the unsalted butter.
+Add diced onions and chopped celery and sauté them for 10–12 minutes or until they become soft and fragrant, developing the base flavors for the stuffing.

-3. Combine Ingredients: In a large mixing bowl, combine the dry bread cubes with the sautéed vegetables.
-Add salt, ground black pepper, poultry seasoning, low-sodium chicken stock, and the eggs.
-Gently stir all the ingredients together, making sure the bread cubes are evenly coated with the mixture.
+- Combine Ingredients: In a large mixing bowl, combine the dry bread cubes with the sautéed onions and celery.
+Add salt, ground black pepper, and poultry seasoning to the mixture.
+Pour in the low-sodium chicken stock and crack in the eggs.
+Gently mix all the ingredients together to evenly coat the bread cubes and to bind the mixture.

-4. Assemble and Bake: Transfer the combined stuffing mixture into the prepared casserole dish.
-Place it in the preheated oven and bake for 30–35 minutes, or until the top is golden brown and crispy to your liking.
+- Assemble and Bake: Transfer the stuffing mixture into the prepared casserole dish, spreading it out evenly.
+Bake in the preheated oven for 30–35 minutes or until the top is golden brown and crispy, indicating that the stuffing is cooked through.

 Notes

-• For a vegetarian version, substitute chicken stock with vegetable stock and omit the eggs or replace them with a flax egg.
+- For vegetarian variation, substitute chicken stock with vegetable broth and omit eggs or use an egg replacer.